There are dozens of dining options at Walt Disney World, so it’s easy to get overwhelmed!

 San Angel Inn is the second Table Service spot in EPCOT’s Mexico Pavilion.
 Here, you’ll be able to dine inside the pavilion’s iconic pyramid.
 You’ll have a view of a smoldering pyramid and the boats from the Gran Fiesta Tour.

-And EPCOT’s second Table Service spot in the Italy pavilion takes 8th place!
+And EPCOT’s second Table Service spot in the Italy pavilion takes 5th place!
 Via Napoli has famously authentic pizza from wood-fired ovens, plus other classics like spaghetti and tortellini.
-Our readers rated it a 7.92/10!
+Our readers rated it an 8.04/10.

 The pizza gets incredible reviews, and it’s a must-eat for many.
 However, readers mentioned the restaurant can get pretty loud.
 If you want to try the pizza without making a reservation, try the walk-up window at the front of the building!

-With a rating of 8.19/10, Spice Road Table takes 3rd place.
+With a rating of 8.38/10, Spice Road Table takes 3rd place.
 It ranked much higher than the nearby Restaurant Marrakesh!
-You’ll also find authentic Mediterranean here, which our readers prefer over Restaurant Marrakesh’s dishes.
+You’ll also find authentic Mediterranean cuisine here, which our readers prefer over Restaurant Marrakesh’s dishes.

-Your food options include naan spreads, lamb kefta, and hummus fries, all of which readers noted taste light and make for a great quick meal.
+Your food options include small plates like naan spreads, lamb kefta, and hummus fries, all of which readers noted taste light and make for a great quick meal.
 There’s also an outdoor dining area for a change in atmosphere!

 2. Teppan Edo

-Teppan Edo is located in EPCOT’s Japan Pavilion, and (predictably) serves up an authentic Japanese Teppan Grill experience.
-Before social distancing measures, parties were seated in groups of 8, so there was a chance you would dine with strangers.
+Coming in second place in EPCOT is Teppan Edo!
+This restaurant is located in EPCOT’s Japan Pavilion, and (predictably) serves up an authentic Japanese Teppan Grill experience.
+Parties are seated in groups of 8, so there is a chance you will dine with strangers.

-Our readers love this spot, rating it an 8.75/10!
+Our readers love this spot, rating it an 8.68/10!
 A theatrical chef will prepare your food right in front of you, so you’ll get dinner and a show.
-The food gets great reviews, too; you can try edamame, sushi, steak, and more!
+The food gets great reviews, too; you can try edamame, sushi, steak, and more.

 1. Garden Grill

-Garden Grill in Future World takes first place in EPCOT — and has the highest reader rating of any Disney World restaurant.
-This character dining experience rotates so you can watch different scenes from the Living with the Land attraction while you eat.
-And about those characters — you can meet Chip ‘n’ Dale, Farmer Mickey, Pluto, and more from a distance here!
+Garden Grill in Future World takes first place in EPCOT — and has one of the highest reader ratings of any Disney World restaurant.
+This character dining experience rotates slowly so you can watch different scenes from the Living with the Land attraction while you eat.
+And about those characters — you can meet Chip ‘n’ Dale, Farmer Mickey, Pluto, and more here!

-Our readers rated this one an 8.85/10.
-The meals are family-style — readers especially recommend the breakfast!
+Our readers rated this one an 8.84/10.
+The meals are family-style with classic American dishes.
 A few did note that those who get motion sick easily may have a little trouble with the spinning.